pingcap/docs/tidb-cloud/tidb-cloud-overview-for-analyzing-and-tuning-performance.md

 ![Read hotspot](/media/tidb-cloud/tidb-cloud-troubleshoot-read-hotspot.png)

-Hover over the highlighted block to see which table or index has high traffic, as shown in the following screen shot.
+Hover over the highlighted block to see which table or index has high traffic, as shown in the following screenshot.

 ![Hotspot index](/media/tidb-cloud/tidb-cloud-troubleshoot-hotspot-index.png)

 #### Scale out

-In the metrics under [Overview](/tidb-cloud/monitor-tidb-cluster.md), you can view storage space, CPU utilization, and TiKV IO rate.
-If any of them are reaching the upper limit for a long time, it is possible that the current cluster size can not meet the business requirements.
+On the cluster [Overview](/tidb-cloud/monitor-tidb-cluster.md) page, check the storage space, CPU utilization, and TiKV IO rate metrics.
+If any of them are reaching the upper limit for a long time, it is possible that the current cluster size cannot meet the business requirements.
 It is recommended to contact the [PingCAP support team](/tidb-cloud/tidb-cloud-support.md) to confirm if you need to scale out the cluster.

 #### Other issues

-If the previous methods can not resolve the performance issue, you can contact the  [PingCAP support team](/tidb-cloud/tidb-cloud-support.md) for help.
+If the previous methods cannot resolve the performance issue, you can contact the  [PingCAP support team](/tidb-cloud/tidb-cloud-support.md) for help.
 It is recommended to provide the following information to speed up the troubleshooting process.

 - The cluster ID
 - The issue interval and a comparable normal interval
 - The problem phenomenon and expected behavior
-- The business load characteristics, such as read or write ratios and primary behavior
+- The business workload characteristics, such as read or write ratios and primary behavior

 ## Summary